-The available sample environments consist of two load frames, two Eulerian cradles of which one is capable of holding a displex, and a 4-point bending device for measuring stresses in coatings.
+The available sample environments consist of a 10 kN load frame, two Eulerian cradles of which one is capable of holding a displex, and a 4-point bending device for measuring stresses in coatings.

 The Euler cradle is used for neutron texture experiments (larger model not shown).
 Because the largest available diameter of the primary beam is 13 mm, the specimen has to be < 13 mm in its largest dimension for an experiment with full specimen illumination.